-Breastfeeding is an essential part of your baby’s nourishment at the early age.
-It plays a vital role in not only providing the necessary nutrition but also plays a pivotal role in keeping your baby safe from all kinds of diseases that they are prone to at the early age.
+Breastfeeding is an essential part of your baby’s nourishment at an early age.
+It plays a vital role in not only providing the necessary nutrition but also plays a pivotal role in keeping your baby safe from all kinds of diseases that they are prone to at an early age.

 However, breastfeeding is definitely going to be considered a skill and there are many things that can go wrong so it’s absolutely essential that you get it right.
 Another daunting thought that comes with breastfeeding is the possibility of doing it in public.
 This can be a frightening task especially when you’re just getting used to doing it.
 And that is when breastfeeding clothes come in handy which can help to keep things very discrete.